cortexproject/cortex/docs/architecture.md

 The **ingester** service is responsible for writing sample data to long-term storage backends (DynamoDB, S3, Cassandra, etc.).

-#### Shared-nothing processes

-Ingesters are, for the most part, shared-nothing processes.
-They don't coordinate or communicate with each other *under normal operation*.
-The exception is on rolling updates, during which ingesters transfer their in-memory data from the ingester exiting the group to the ingester joining the group.

-#### State

-Ingesters are semi-stateful in that they always retain the last 12 hours worth of samples.
-When restarting or upgrading ingesters, care must be taken to avoid losing that data.

-As *semi*-stateful processes, ingesters are *not* designed to be long-term data stores.
-In Cortex, that role is played by the [chunk store](#chunk-store).
+Samples from each timeseries are built up in "chunks" in memory inside each ingester, then flushed to the [chunk store](#chunk-store).
+By default each chunk is up to 12 hours long.

+If an ingester process crashes or exits abruptly, all the data that has not yet been flushed will be lost.
+Cortex is usually configured to hold multiple (typically 3) replicas of each timeseries to mitigate this risk.

 A [hand-over process](ingester-handover.md) manages the state when ingesters are added, removed or replaced.

 #### Write de-amplification

 Ingesters store the last 12 hours worth of samples in order to perform **write de-amplification**, i.e. batching and compressing samples for the same series and flushing them out to the [chunk store](#chunk-store).
-Under normal operations, there should be *many* orders of magnitude fewer queries per second (QPS) worth of writes to the chunk store than to the ingesters.
+Under normal operations, there should be *many* orders of magnitude fewer operations per second (OPS) worth of writes to the chunk store than to the ingesters.

 Write de-amplification is the main source of Cortex's low total cost of ownership (TCO).